Join an environmental collaboration between Palm Beach Gardens Community Earth Club and the PBSC Libraries

 - Reduce animal cruelty - Animals raised for slaughter oftentimes live in deplorable conditions, often riddled with diseases and with very restricted movement in their cages.

-- Boost your immunity – This can help against fighting the coronavirus and other diseases.
+- Boost your immunity – Eating less meat can help against fighting the coronavirus and other diseases.